-For generators classified only according to their year of construction or alternatively according to the ship's year of construction, the classification of the emission data was carried out according to TREMOD(5).
+For generators classified only according to their year of construction or alternatively according to the ship's year of construction, the classification of the emission data was carried out according to TREMOD5.
 For those years of construction, an emission certification can be assumed, a uniform classification was made according to EU II (year of construction 2004-2006) or according to EU Stage IIIa (year of construction 2007-2008).
-Existing certifications with CCNR I were combined with the EU Stage II level, certifications with CCNR I were according to calculations were carried out for the average output of the "smallest" or "largest" (tankers) generators using the output classes according to TREMOD(5).
+Existing certifications with CCNR I were combined with the EU Stage II level, certifications with CCNR II with the EU Stage IIIa level.
+The emission calculations were carried out for the average output of the "smallest" or "largest" (tankers) generators using the output classes according to TREMOD5.